 For the rods we have reviewed here, you are looking at between $50 and $200 with the median cost probably about $130, depending on configuration.
 All these rods pack an amazing amount of technology and performance in for that price and will deliver great service for a reasonable cost.

-If we had to pick one out of these five rods as our best spinning rod for bass, our pick would be the St Croix Mojo bass rods.
+If we had to pick one out of these five rods as our best spinning rod, our pick would be the St Croix Mojo bass rods.
 They are amazing and the price is on point for what you get out of it.
 And you can’t beat the warranty.
 St Croix has some of the best customer service that we have dealt with in the fishing industry and in our books, customer service is a very big deal.

 The other rods mentioned are also amazing and bring different features to the table.
 At the end of the day pick what best fits you, your style of fishing, and what tactics you want to employ with it (check here for our best crankbait rods and our best swimbait rods and baitcaster combos).
 In terms of reel pairings, the Shimano Stradic Ci4+ is the ideal choice of reel to match with these rods if you have a bit of cash to spend!